Kelis Fans Honor The Star On 40th Birthday

 “FOREVER ICONIC FOREVER INSPIRATIONAL FOREVER @KELIS,” American rapper Yung Baby Tate tweeted.

 Recently, Kelis has been living her best life in exotic locations.
 On her Instagram account, the “Young Fresh ‘N’ New” songstress has been keeping her followers up to date with sultry beach shots and amazing safari content.
-Last month, The Inquisitr reported the star in a multicolored bikini, where she hadn’t aged a day.
+Last month, The Inquisitr reported the star in a multicolored bikini, looking like she hadn’t aged a day.
 Kelis might have turned 40 years of age, but she’s looking more youthful than ever.

 Since the release of her debut album, Kaleidoscope, Kelis has been exploring genres with each album release.